IP-CAM/Image_flexible_Size-Opencart-v.2.3.0.2/README.md

-# FOC:Image flexible size ocmod
+# Image flexible size ocmod

 Ocmod with backward compatibility for getting more control at image cropping.
 Can be used to get image with it’s original size.